Oh, the holidays…

 If you’ve got a strong back and the ability to hustle a little, the holiday season is a fantastic time to look for employment as a delivery man (or woman!)

-With the growth of online marketplaces like Amazon and eBay, there are more products going more places than ever before.
+With the growth of online marketplaces like Amazon (by the way, you can now work directly with Amazon by delivering prime packages) and eBay, there are more products going more places than ever before.

 Delivery jobs can have a pretty flexible schedule, provided you’re up to the task.